theaquamarine/windows-powershell-docs/docset/windows/netsecurity/new-netipsecquickmodecryptoproposal.md

 AH (authentication header) and ESP (encapsulating security payload) can both be specified or None can be specified.

 - AH,ESP: Supported in all platforms.
-- None: Supported in firstref_server_7 and Windows Server® 2012.
+- None: Supported in firstref_server_7 and Windows Server??
+2012.
 - AH: Supported in nextref_server_7 and Windows Server 2012.
 The default value is None.
 AH is not supported with the transport mode IKEv2 keying module.